keithmaguire/keithmaguire.github.com/_posts/2013-02-01-refine-scraping-data-from-a-website.markdown

 Then create a new column based on *this* column by adding a column by fetching URLs - just leave the `value` there for the URL.

-You'll probably want to change the speed of requests to another value as 5000 milliseconds between requests means it will take a very long time.
-It's also a good idea to get refine to record the error rather than a blank when it encounters an error, at least at first.
+Change the speed of requests to another value as 5000 milliseconds between requests means completing all the requests will take a very long time.

+Get refine to record the error rather than a blank when it encounters an error, at least at first.

 ![scraping biodiversity.org.au](/images/scrapingafd/Selection_002.png)

-*This could possibly take quite some time - depending on the amount of items you're checking*
+*This may take quite some time - depending on the amount of items you're checking*

-All the retrieved results will be there filling a cell.
+WHen it's finished retrieving the data all the retrieved results will be there filling a cell.

-## Parse the JSON
+# Parse the JSON

 ![JSON results](/images/scrapingafd/Selection_003.png)